Skip to main content

 Awareness is the first of 4 ascending skill levels

-• show an awareness of the scripting tools and software that are available and currently in use
+• describe different scripting tools and software that are available and currently in use

 Continual service improvement